Skip to content

 Does Vroni need a special project setup?

 No special framework is required, but Vroni gets better results when your repository has clear install, build, test, and lint commands.
-Team includes tailored setup for the included repositories.
+Team includes tailored setup for your repositories.

 What is tailored Vroni setup?